Plex Server Rock-on

 ../../_images/plex_ss_add_library.png

-• TV Shows Same as movies with regard to lookups but are expected to be multi part.
+• TV Shows: Same as movies with regards to lookups but are expected to be multi-part.

-• Music Again these files have meta data lookup executed as well as local analysis (linux only).
+• Music: These files have meta data lookup executed as well as local analysis (linux only).

 ../../_images/plex_ss_add_library_type.png

-On selecting Movies we are presented with a default name Movies and a language option.
+On selecting Movies the default name Movies and a language option is shown.

 ../../_images/plex_ss_add_library_movies.png